ZSWatch/ZSWatch/README.md

 When user clicks an app in the app picker:
 - `application_manager.c` deletes it's UI elements and calls the `application_start_fn`.
 - `<app_name>_app.c` will do necessary init and then call the `<app_name>_ui.c` to draw the app UI.
-- User can now navigate arund and the application and do whatever.
+- User can now navigate around the application and do whatever.

 When user for example presses a close button in the application:
 - Typically a callback from the UI code in `<app_name>_ui.c` will call `<app_name>_app.c` to tell that user requested to close the app. `<app_name>_app.c` will notify `application_manager.c` that it want to close itself. `application_manager.c` will then call `<app_name>_app.c` `application_stop_fn` and `<app_name>_app.c` will tell UI to close then do necessary de-init and return.